chochain/eforth/README.md

     > git clone https://github.com/chochain/eforth to your local machine
     > cd eforth

-There are two major versions of current eForth. v4 is single-threaded and v5 is multi-threaded.
+There are two major versions current. eForth. v4 is single-threaded only and v5 default single-threaded but also supports multi-threaded.

 Checkout the version you are interested in.

     > git checkout v42           # for version 4.2 (latest), or
     > git checkout master        # for version 5 and on

-To enable multi-threading, update the followings in ~/src/config.h
+To enable multi-threading, of v5, update the followings in ~/src/config.h

     > #define DO_MULTITASK   1
     > #define E4_VM_POOL_SZ  8

-### Linux or Cygwin
+### Linux, Cygwin, or Raspberry Pi

     > make
     > ./tests/eforth             # to bring up the Forth interpreter